zer2/fantasy-basketball-optimizer/notes.md

 The most important weaknesses to keep in mind for H-scoring are
 * There is no implicit handling of value above replacement differences across positions.
-The algorithm understands that it cannot pick all players of the same position when through the $\nu$ parameter, but it does not adjust H-scores by position.
-If the algorithm is leaning towards centers to align with its punting strategy, you might want to pick players of other positions even if they have slightly lower H-scores.
-The degree to which you should do this depends on how strict your league is on position players vs. utilities
+The algorithm understands that it cannot pick all players of the same position through the $\nu$ parameter, but it does not adjust H-scores by position.
+It works this way because in my simulations, the greedy heuristic of simply taking the highest-scoring available player that can fit on the team at every stage of the draft does fine, and I have not found a value-above-replacement system which improves algorithm performance.
+However, you may not want to draft this way, to reduce the likelihood of accidentally selecting an unbalanced team.
+So e.g. If the algorithm is leaning towards centers to align with its punting strategy, you might want to pick players of other positions even if they have slightly lower H-scores
 * The algorithm does not adjust for the choices of other drafters.
 If you notice another drafter pursuing a particular punting strategy, you might want to avoid that strategy for yourself so that you do not compete for the same players